Baltimore County Employee Honored for Saving Man's Life

 It happened as a man lied unresponsive on a sidewalk after going into cardiac arrest.
 Marcus Washington reports on a story of true altruism and honor.

-The County inspector was just drying down the street when he noticed a man lying on the ground.
+The County inspector was just driving down the street when he noticed a man lying on the ground.

 The moments for Patrick O’Hara are more precious than ever.
-Four months ago while working as the building supervisor at a Pikesville Condominium, the unthinkable happened.
+Four months ago while working as the building supervisor at a Pikesville condominium, the unthinkable happened.

 “I was only a quarter of the way into the parking lot, to my destination, and that’s all I remember,” O’Hara said.